roman-milk/roman-milk.github.io/two-moms-two-laps.md

+===

- ****** Two Moms, Two Laps: Movie Night ****** byTx_Tall_Tales© "He will.
+"He will.
 And he'll dream about it until he does.
 Don't give it all away the first time.
 In the mouth, swallowing, deep-throat, face-fucking, those are gifts we give him gradually, specials.
 He'll appreciate them all the more that way.
 You only get one first time."

  She got off the bed, and picked up her shirt, wiping her face clean.
 I had hoped she was going to let Penny lick her clean, like she had done for her daughter.